 A planting for the brave, these meadow lawn areas contain a mixture of lilies, grasses, wildflowers and ground covers.
 To encourage flowering, these types of areas can be mown twice a year, generally utilising a brush cutter.
 These areas look amazing, and create such a beautiful, natural-looking landscape that will be the envy of your neighbours.
 Plant species should be grouped together in drifts, as mass plantings in these spaces work best.
 Don’t forget to throw in some pavers to allow traffic through the area.

 If you really want a lawn, then these plants are for you.
-The can be planted in the same way your old fashioned lawns can be, but, guess what… they’re native.
-They can be mowed, but not too short, and use far less water then the more common alternatives.
+The can be planted in the same way your old fashioned lawns can be, but require less, or no, mowing, and use far less water then the more common alternatives.
 They look great, and are suitable for medium level traffic.
+Many native options are also listed.

 Grasses and Strappy Foliage